pabtomas/dotfiles/navy/doc/02_keywords.md

   - source: inventory/message.json
     register: message
 ```
 The `inventory/message.json` file will be parsed and loaded.
 You can refer this inventory as the `message` variable into your templates and filters.
-It will be visible into all your requests and commands.
+It will be visible into all your tasks.
 - Here an exemple of the JSON file content used by the Inventory object shown above:
 ```json
 # inventory/message.json